 For beginners, I recommend the best place to start talking in IRC is the Ubuntu-California.org IRC channel.

 If you have questions, please ask, do not ask to ask.
 Surprisingly for a real time communication method, some conversations on IRC can span many hours informally and even across different channels.
 People do work on other things while talking on IRC so have some patience.
 Different channels can also follow different rules.
-A channel with over a thousand people in it consistently over many months with many time zones represented (like #ubuntu or #freenode on freenode.net) will feel very different from a small team channel like #ubuntu-us-ca or even smaller like (in descending order) #berkeleylug or #dvlug.
+A channel with over a thousand people in it consistently over many months with many time zones represented (like #ubuntu or #libera on libera.net) will feel very different from a small team channel like #ubuntu-us-ca or even smaller like (in descending order) #berkeleylug or #dvlug.
 With practice you will better understand how best to use IRC.

 Advanced IRC client: try irssi.org using tmux or screen.
 This enables attaching and detaching while allowing the client to stay connected.